Tarif-Khan/Property-Recommendation-System/SETUP.md

   - CUDA 12.1 (for newest GPUs)
   - CPU-only fallback
 - Install PyTorch with your selected CUDA version
+- Attempt to install triton (optional package, will continue if it fails)
-- Install triton and properly configure unsloth to work with CUDA
+- Install unsloth and configure it to work without triton if necessary
 - Install tf-keras (required for compatibility with Transformers and Keras 3)
-- Fix import order issues automatically
+- Patch source files to handle import issues
 - Set up necessary CUDA environment variables
+- Check for required data files and offer to create a sample dataset
 - Run the main application
 - Close the virtual environment when done